containers/containertoolbx.org/doc.md

 Toolbx environments are very specifically configured OCI containers.
 Therefore, the OCI images from which these containers are created need to satisfy some requirements.

+The key words "MUST", "MUST NOT", and "SHOULD" are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 #### Name

-Images should be uniquely named so that they don't collide with those created by others, and their names should reflect their purpose.
+Images SHOULD be uniquely named so that they don't collide with those created by others, and their names should reflect their purpose.
 For example, `ubuntu-toolbox` is a better name than `toolbox` because the `ubuntu-` prefix uniquely identifies it and states its purpose.

 By default, Toolbx containers are named after their corresponding images.
 If the image has a tag, then the tag is included in the name of the container, but it's separated by a hyphen, not a colon.
 For example, the default name for containers created from the `arch-toolbox:latest` images will be `arch-toolbox-latest` and those from the `fedora-toolbox:{{ page.fedora-version }}` images will be `fedora-toolbox-{{ page.fedora-version }}`.

 #### Entry Point

-Images shouldn't specify any entry point.
+Images MUST NOT specify any entry point.
 This can be checked with:
 ```console
 [user@hostname ~]$ podman inspect \
                      --format '{{ .Config.Entrypoint }}' \